dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 **General Work Impact**

 The bottleneck shifts from deep specialised knowledge within narrow domains to the ability to orchestrate AI agents across end-to-end business processes.
-Employees who understand how systems and processes fit together become disproportionately valuable compared to those with deep but narrow expertise.
+Employees who understand how systems and processes fit together become disproportionately more valuable compared to those with deep but narrow expertise.

 **Software Engineering Reality**

-A fullstack engineer can direct an AI agent to build a complete feature in a fraction of the time previously required by a full team of specialist engineers.
+A skilled fullstack engineer can direct an AI agent to build a complete feature in a fraction of the time previously required by a full team of specialist engineers.

-The key shift: specialists utilising AI may find themselves bottlenecked waiting for other parts of the system to be implemented by other engineers.
-A software engineer who can break down complex problems into AI-directable tasks, and review the AI-generated code across the full stack has a [distinct advantage](https://declanbright.com/software/fullstack-software-engineers-in-the-ai-era/).
+The key shift: specialist engineers utilising AI may find themselves bottlenecked waiting for other parts of the system to be implemented by other engineers.
+A fullstack engineer who can break down complex problems into AI-directable tasks, and review the AI-generated code across the full stack has a [distinct advantage](https://declanbright.com/software/fullstack-software-engineers-in-the-ai-era/).

 **The Critical Challenge**

 Code review becomes the primary bottleneck in the Software Development Lifecycle.
 If code reviews require multiple specialists, the productivity gains from the AI agent are greatly reduced.
-Organisations need software engineers who can conduct effective code review across the full stack, checking for security, performance, and maintainability across all components.
+Organisations need software engineers who can conduct effective code review across the full stack, checking for security, performance, and quality across all components.

 ### Stage 3: AI as Universal Implementer (Emerging)